brandocms/brando/UPGRADE.md

 ## 0.50.0

+* Villain keeps its data as an object in the Vue backend, so all graphql schemas using it must call `this.$utils.serializeParams(postParams, ['data'])` where `data` is the name of your Villain field.
+This is called in your `MySchemaCreateView.vue` and `MySchemaEditView.vue` in their `save` methods.

 * Added `admin_routes/0` macro to `Brando.Router`.
 Import `Brando.Router` in your `router.ex`,
 then remove your entire `scope "/admin"` block and replace it with the `admin_routes()` macro.